-A Fugitives’ Picnic, for which I am currently seeking an agent.
+How I’m Spending My Afterlife, for which I am currently seeking an agent.
 I like to think of it as a suspenseful literary noir with strong commercial potential.
 (One reader in the publishing world described it as domestic suspense, which also seems right.)
-It’s the story of a man who, after faking his own death, discovers that the life he thought he had was all a mirage.
-It runs about 85,000 words long, and while I am planning on self-publishing it, I’m still interested in pursuing a more traditional route to publication instead.
+It’s the story of a man who, after staging his own death, discovers that the life he thought he had was all a mirage.
+It runs about 82,000 words long, and while I am planning on self-publishing it, I’m still interested in pursuing a more traditional route to publication instead.
 So if you’re a literary agent and this sounds like it might be your thing, contact me via email (scroll down for the address).

 fiction, creative nonfiction and articles